gracechin/abaculator/README.md

 ## Implementation notes

 - This project uses [Vuex](https://vuex.vuejs.org/) state management pattern and library.
-- Two main components are used: abacus and calculator
+- Two main UI components are used: abacus and calculator.